golang/website/_content/blog/goroutine-leak-profiles.md

          .          .
 145:
          .          .
 146:   if err != nil {
 ```
-The leak can be addressed by increasing the buffer size of `ch` to 1.
+The leak can be addressed by giving `ch` a buffer of size 1.

 ### Timeout